Supova/Speaker-Recognition-System/README.md

 Computation of MFCC is done in `mfcc.m` where we first frame the signals into short chunks.
 Using a frame size in powers of 2 allows for faster processing time.
 Initial analysis was done using a frame size N = 256 samples which amounts to a frame duration of 20.48 ms. Then we apply a Hamming window to each of the frames.
 Windowing generates a periodic signal but also causes loss of information at the ends of the frames due to smoothening.
 To recover this loss, we use overlapping frames where the overlap size M = 100 samples.
 The discrete Fourier Transform (DFT) is then calculated on a frame by frame basis, the result of which is a periodogram.
 Up to this step is known as Short Time Fourier Transform (STFT).
 Fourier transform tells what frequencies are present in a signal, but STFT tells when these frequencies occur in the linear frequency scale.

+The resulting spectral matrix from STFT contains the frames of the original signal in its columns.
+The elements are complex and symmetrical.
+We take the absolute value of half of the elements and plot them as shown in the figures below for Speaker 1.
+In Figure 3, the highest levels of energy are shown in red with black peaks which is most prominent between 0.1 and 0.25 seconds.
+This energy is concentrated in lower frequency range of 90-700 Hz.
+The majority of the signal is contained below 4.7 KHz.

 To better understand the output of STFT and its parameters, we vary the frame size and set the frame overlap to one-third of the frame size (about 33% overlap).
-In the first trail N = 128, the shorter time period in each frame means the spectral characteristics will be nearly constant and the time resolution is high.
+In the first trial N = 128, the shorter time period in each frame means the spectral characteristics will be nearly constant and the time resolution is high.
 However, as the frame length is increased, the frequency resolution increases while the time resolution decreases.
 This is because if the frame is too short, it smears time-frequency distribution in the frequency dimension without a proportionate improvement in detail in the time dimension.
 If the frame is too long, it will fail to capture the most rapid variations of spectral content.
 High-frequency components will not be considered as they will be normalized over the long time-interval.
 So more rapidly changing spectral content need shorter frames.
 Thus, there is a compromise between time resolution and frequency resolution.
 We choose a frame length of 256 samples as the compromise for further analysis.

 <br> </br>
-STFT of Signal 1:

 <div class="row" align="center">
   <div class="column">
     <img src="https://github.com/Supova/EEC-201/blob/main/Images/sig1%20stft_1.PNG" alt="N = 128" ">